 - Functional MR imaging

-- PET imaging of cranial, spinal and head and neck neoplasms
+- PET imaging of cranial, spinal, head, and neck neoplasms

-All of our staff members have diverse backgrounds including clinical and educational experience in the basic clinical neurosciences, such as neurosurgery, neurology, neuropathology, neurotolaryngology, and neuro-opthamology.
-We also have expertise in basic radiological sciences such as radiation and MR physics, radiation biology, and the pharmacology of radiographic contrast materials.
+We provide expertise in basic radiological sciences such as radiation and MR physics, radiation biology, and the pharmacology of radiographic contrast materials.